 The Canonical Court Of The Orthodox Church Of Epirus

-The Canonical Court of the Holy Orthodox Autocephalous Church of Epirus (OCE) is the ecclesial court of first instance.
-Court Consistory members are appointed by the Metropolitan or his designee in order to oversee moral and canonical matters pertaining to the Church.
+The Canonical Court of the Holy Orthodox Autocephalous Church of Epirus (CCOCE) is the ecclesial court of first instance.
+Court Consistory members are appointed by the Metropolitan or his designee to oversee moral and canonical matters pertaining to the Church.

-The Court Consistory is assigned to settle charges brought against a person of the OCE that is accused of acts contrary to the doctrines of the Orthodox Church and the Canons or Guidelines of the OCE.
+The Court Consistory is assigned to settle charges brought against a person of the OCE that is accused of acts contrary to the doctrines or morals of the Orthodox Church and/or the Canons or Guidelines of the OCE.

 Formal charges, addressed to the Court Consistory, may be brought by any Orthodox clergy or layperson, but not by individuals or organizations outside the boundaries of the Eastern Orthodox Church.

-When the Court Consistory has accepted a case, the Metropolitan must be informed.
+When the Court Consistory has accepted a complaint, the Metropolitan must be informed.

 The Court Consistory cannot make any civil, legal recommendation or determination, as this is privileged to secular authorities (attorneys & courts).
-The Consistory’s jurisdiction is merely ecclesiastical.
+The Consistory’s jurisdiction is solely internal and ecclesiastical in nature.